Jenkins JNLP Agent Docker image

 To run a Docker container

-docker run jenkinsci/jnlp-slave -url http://jenkins-server:port <secret> <agent name>
+docker run jenkins/jnlp-slave -url http://jenkins-server:port <secret> <agent name>

 To run a Docker container with Work Directory: